Tips To Strengthen A Trailer Frame

 One of the best online descriptions about modifying a fold-up trailer — while maintaining the folding function — is on this blog.
 The image (from his blog) shows an example of a his quick gusset welded into the corner to strengthen a trailer frame.

-4. If you don’t need the fold-up feature, weld stiffeners (like strips of metal) over and under the joints extending at least 16 inches either side of the joint.
+4. If you do not need the fold-up feature, weld stiffeners (like strips of metal) over and under the joints extending at least 16 inches either side of the joint.
 The folding joints are a big source of “rickety” on these fold-up trailers.
 The other option is to bolt the joints better.

 5. Permanently attach the sides and make them continuous from front to back.
 This will reinforce the trailer frame as well as the sides.

-Solution From A Customer
+Tongue Stiffening – From A Customer

 Stiffen Tongue MountingTo strengthen and stiffen the trailer frame where the tongue beam mounts to the frame, here is what one customer did.
 These added gusset plates for the tongue beam create a lot of torsional stiffness for the tongue beam itself.
 They also anchor it very securely.